 In addition, due regard has been had to the timing of the cable installation works with regard to the migratory behaviour of both Atlantic salmon smolt and returning adult salmon.
 Adult salmon return to the Rivers Dee and Don throughout the year but with the majority of fish recorded, in recent years, returning in the spring (February-May) and summer (June-September) (and as evidenced by rod catch records from the River Dee), with the salmon smolt leaving the rivers between April and June.
-Although no specific seasonal constraint has been imposed on the cable works, by the terms of the Project consents (and no requirement for seasonal mitigation identified in the ES), it is nonetheless the case that the installation of the cables is currently anticipated to commence in December (with export cable landfall works) and with the main offshore export cable installation anticipated to be started in December and to be completed by February 2018.
-As a result, these works are currently planned (subject to further engineering refinement) to be undertaken entirely outwith the smolt migration period and predominantly (in terms of the main export cable installation works) outwith the main period for adult migration.
-Should the installation of the offshore export cables subsequently be delayed, such that some or all of the works need to be completed outwith the currently anticipated period (December-February) and in a period of particular sensitivity for adult smolt or adult migration (February onwards), MS-LOT would be informed prior to any such works being undertaken.
+Although no specific seasonal constraint has been imposed on the cable works, by the terms of the Project consents (and no requirement for seasonal mitigation identified in the ES), it is nonetheless the case that the installation of the cables is currently anticipated to commence in December (with export cable landfall works) and with the main offshore export cable installation anticipated to be started in December and to be completed in April 2018.